 First, ethics and corruption.
 My opponent’s husband is a government and land-use attorney for developers, who works for Blalock Walters — the law firm that has Bradenton’s city attorney contract.
 It is not only a HUGE conflict of interest, but it’s also one heck of a RACKET.

 Second, our curbside recycling program — one of a city’s most basic functions, next to balancing a budget.
 Our city’s recycling program failed miserably on my opponent’s watch, and the guy at the top of that program still makes $146K/year and the next guy makes $65K/year, and it goes down from there.
 Adjustments need to be made.

 Third, workforce housing needs to be a top priority.
 People who work here should be able to live here.
 If you look at cities where there is no workforce housing — it causes traffic and other issues, and that’s not a place we want to be.
 Workforce housing is a part of being a well-balanced city.

 That is a good segue into the next plank in my platform:

 Fourth, we need to manage our growth while preserving our environment.
-I do not think we want a city full of rooftops as far as the eye can see.

 Sixth, I stand firmly against over regulation.
 My opponent tried to impose needless regulations on short term rentals and AirBnB hosts.
 She failed, but that kind of thinking stifles growth and quality of life.